-The 13-Storey Treehouse and The 26-Storey Treehouse by Andy Griffiths – of course, these are my son’s books but he has read all the Treehouse books twice and told me I should read them – and I have started, getting through two so far – and they are marvellous!
+The 13-Storey Treehouse, The 26-Storey Treehouse, The 39-Storey Treehouse and The 52-Storey Treehouse by Andy Griffiths – of course, these are my son’s books but he has read all the Treehouse books twice and told me I should read them – and I have started, getting through four so far – and they are marvellous!
 These were the books that finally really got my son reading independently so I’ll be forever grateful, plus they’re a whole lot of fun for me to read too.

 Into the Sea by Jay Laurie – a random grab at the library from the Australian fiction section and mostly because the cover looked like it would suit my trip to Fiji!
 A very Aussie coming of age story about two male friends, a pleasant read but not one of my faves.

 Rosie by Anne Lammott – yes, a novel by the woman who many writers know as the author of “Bird by Bird”, some of the best writing advice out there.
 As I’d expected, this was beautifully written and really had me hooked.